-- TMR1ON bit of the T1CON register must be set - TMR1IE bit of the PIE1 register must be set - PEIE bit of the INTCON register must be set
+- · TMR1ON bit of the T1CON register must be set - TMR1IE bit of the PIE1 register must be set - PEIE bit of the INTCON register must be set - T1SYNC bit of the T1CON register must be set - · TMR1CS bit of the T1CON register must be set - T1OSCEN bit of the T1CON register (can be set)

-The device will wake-up on an overflow and execute the next instruction.
+The device will wake-up on an overflow and execute the next instructions.
 If the GIE bit of the INTCON register is set, the device will call the Interrupt Service Routine (0004h).